forestfart/crud-app/README.md

 ## Java bootcamp project repository

-This app is connected with https://forestfart.github.io/ - check it out how it works!
+This application is deployed at https://forestfart-crud-app.herokuapp.com/v1/tasks Front end you can find at https://forestfart.github.io/
+                                                - feel free to play with it!